-The BS in Computer Science (CS) degree program combines the hands-on, practical side of programming with a theoretical knowledge of the basic concepts of computer science.
+The BS in Computer Science program combines the hands-on, practical side of programming with a theoretical knowledge of the basic concepts of computer science.
 The students thrive in a project-based setting, working on multidisciplinary teams of artists, game designers, animators, coders, and software architects with various backgrounds.
 They use essential, industry-standard open source and proprietary technologies and tools.
 In capstone project classes, upperclassmen develop their own ideas throughout two semesters.
 Capstone classes ground students solidly in real-world software development experience.
-Computer Science & Engineering students also have multiple concentration options: they can focus on Web and Mobile, Software Engineering, or Data Science; or, if they prefer, they can earn a generalist's degree with general concentration.
 The program's close-knit faculty consists of professionals with strong relationships in the software industry, who offer specialized, current, and relevant courses.

-Graduates in the BS in Computer Science (CS) program will:
+Graduates in the BS in Computer Science program will:

-- CS PLO 1: Be able to identify, interpret, and apply key STEM concepts and solve engineering problems. - CS PLO 2: Demonstrate and ability to design and develop software and hardware systems. - CS PLO 3: Create optimal solutions for computer-based software systems using advanced concepts of algorithms and computer science theory. - CS PLO 4: Acquire and develop new knowledge independently by conducting research and applying critical thinking. - CS PLO 5: Demonstrate effective collaboration in engineering or multidisciplinary team projects. - CS PLO 6: Successfully transform real-world customer specifications into software requirements and deliver working solutions.
+- CS PLO 1: Be able to identify, interpret, and apply key STEM concepts and solve engineering problems. - CS PLO 2: Demonstrate and ability to design and develop software and hardware systems. - CS PLO 3: Create optimal solutions for computer-based software systems using advanced concepts of algorithms and computer science theory. - CS PLO 4: Acquire and develop new knowledge independently by conducting research and applying critical thinking. - o CS PLO 5: Demonstrate effective collaboration in engineering or multidisciplinary team projects. - CS PLO 6: Successfully transform real-world customer specifications into software requirements and deliver working solutions.